Carnival Liberty Review, Day 2: The Perfect Sea Day

 The secret to avoiding the lines that form as the night gets later?
 Hit the pizza place right after the comedy show or the theater lets out.

-People usually wander around for a while before they realize that they want that late-night pizza.
-Wait too long, and you’ll have to stand in a line… but it’ll so be worth it.
+People wander around for a while before realizing they want that late-night pizza.
+Wait too long, and you’ll have to stand in a line… but it’ll be worth it.

 Until tomorrow…